lunes, 18 de junio de 2012

 he interplay of the normative and the causal, or the rational and the natural, is what is at stake here.
 The irony is that each side appears infected by a excess of unquestioned commitment, or dogma.
 When the analytic naturalist endows science the authority before the real as a matter of principle, the Continentals patronizingly wave the 'positivist!' card, and with due cause.
 But when the so-called Marxist materialist retorts with such gnomic formulations like "there is no outside of capitalism!", the analytic rightfully scorns what appears to reduce even what telescopes allow us to see to our practice, and take it as an idealist excess.
 It's clear that both are victim to a kind of methodological naivete: the analytic elides the rationalist obligation to adjudicate metaphysical claims to the in-itself, and the Continental elides the ontological and epistemological levels of description in correlationism (because even science is a human practice, it is said that science cannot know of the in-itself).
 Pragmatism and correlationism; two sides of the same anti-realist predicament.

 I think a beginning for those of us involved in 'Continental theory' is to be uncompromisingly critical with the purported materialism of Marxist philosophy.
-Yes, we should bite the Hegelian, Badiouean and Sellarsian rationalist imperative to avoid reifying materiality with an ineffable externality.
-But I find the whole Marxist 'materialist' reversal of Hegel grossly insufficient.
-Marx frames nature as governed by the principle of contradiction and the law of negation.
-So he wants to inject negativity into the Natural to avoid tethering it to the Conceptual, and so to an exercise in theoretical-reason in subjective consciousness; the materiality of practice is instead set then describe how qualitative forms emerge in matter, leading to the commodity-form as a mixture of 'pure' Nature (matter) and labor, and where the latter transforms the former into the 'inorganic support' or body of man.
+The whole Marxist 'materialist' reversal of Hegel grossly insufficient.
+It wants to subvert the idealism latent in Hegel's dialectics in sight of a truly materialist conception of change.
+To do so, Marx naively transplants dialectical categories proper to the Concept to the material.
+Thus, Marx frames nature ubiquitously and historically as governed by the principle of contradiction and the law of negation.
+So he wants to inject negativity into the Natural to make it a dynamic force of material production and to avoid tethering it to the narrow confines Conceptual, and so to an exercise in theoretical-reason for subjective consciousness; the materiality of practice is instead set then describe how qualitative forms emerge in matter, leading to the commodity-form as a mixture of 'pure' Nature (matter) and labor, and where the latter transforms the former into the 'inorganic support' or body of man.

 This view, mostly to be found in the early Marx (1844, the Economic and Philosophical Manuscripts), is still the most bluntly dialectical attempt to reconcile the becoming of the Concept with that of Matter, while not sacrificing their inextricability.
 But Marx's move doesn't quite work.
-Contradiction makes sense as a metaphysical principle to describe the dynamism of Nature if and only if one identifies logic and metaphysics, like Hegel did, because one can say that the principle of identity of indiscernibles leads to the conceptual equivalence of being and nothingness, from which the dialectical process begins.
-One can equate conceptual indiscernibility with the metaphysical identity through PII, because it is said that there is nothing external to the identity issued by the rational Concept.
+Contradiction makes sense as a metaphysical principle to describe the dynamism of Nature if and only if one identifies logic and metaphysics, like Hegel did, because one can say that the principle of identity of indiscernibles leads to the conceptual equivalence of being and nothingness, and one can thus give blunt conceptual contradictions ontological content, from which the dialectical process takes off.
+One can equate conceptual indiscernibility with metaphysical identity through PII, because for idealism there is nothing in the order of being external to the identity issued by the rational Concept; the rational is what is actual.
 This makes sense for Hegel because you can begin with a pure abstract concept of being and have no predicative quality separate it from Nothing.

-But when you want to begin from the multiplicity of Nature, before the entwinment with the Conceptual, one is forced into saying ridiculous, proto-obscurantist things such as 'everything in nature has an opposite'.
+But when you want to begin from the multiplicity of Nature, before entwining with the Conceptual, it makes no sense to speak of negativity or contradiction.
+Marx is forced into saying ridiculous, proto-obscurantist things such as 'everything in nature has an opposite'.
 But what is the 'contradiction' or 'contrary' of a finger?
 Or of a planet?
 Or of a finger-part, for that matter?
-Marx wants the rationalist baby without the idealist bathwater, but instead ends up in a methodological confusion, dislodging negativity from the Concept, where it is imbued and enveloped.
+Marx wants the rationalist baby without the idealist bathwater, but instead ends up in methodological confusion, dislodging negativity from the Concept, where it is imbued and enveloped.
 Dialectical negativity cannot be transplanted into the material as an ontological motor without vitiating the rationalist coherence of the theory.

-In the end, with Althusser, the entire attempt to even say what Nature could be prior to the interplay of labor and matter becomes impossible, and the later Marx is much more bluntly descriptively empirical than 'philosophical' about Nature.
-The corollary of the incapacity, however, to dialectically disassociate the materiality of Nature from that of labor, by way of a rigorous rationalist materialism is, of course, a kind of correlationism or idealism.
-We thus get preposterous claims like "there is no outside of capitalism".
-This, again, elides the epistemological with the ontological, and I think no Marxism can survive the brutal reality of the contemporary without re-assessing its fundamental conceptual quandaries.
+In the end, the attempt to even say what Nature could be prior to the interplay of labor and matter becomes impossible, and the later Marx is much more bluntly descriptively empirical than 'philosophical' about Nature.
+The corollary of the incapacity, however, to dialectically disassociate the materiality of Nature from that of labor, the dyanmics of matter from that of production, is what allows Marxist orthodoxy to claim materialism means acknowledging that reality is determined by the dynamics of relations of production, rather than by blunt intellectual speculation.
+But in doing so it forgets its internal incapacity to theorize the mind-independent world of matter on which production is conditioned metaphysically.
+This is not going to change until the residual Hegelianism can be done away with and the theory given proper methodological footing.
+Otherwise, we get preposterously proto-correlationist or idealist claims like "there is no outside of capitalism!".
+No Marxism can survive the brutal reality of the contemporary without re-assessing its fundamental conceptual quandaries.
 It is clear the classical Hegelian dialectics won't do, and that negativity and contradiction/opposites are insufficient as metaphysical principles.
 The essential question remains: how to reconcile a rationalism with a materialism.

 b) Politics and Economy / Reason and Nature